Yukon’s Plant Festival

 Parking will be along the Annie Lake Road at the turn off to The Herbal Hearth and a shuttle will bring you down to the festival grounds, so bring a bag or basket to carry what you need for the day with you.

-Most of the activities will be held outdoors, on and around the private property, so we invite you to bring lots of layers for changing weather!
+All of the activities will be held outdoors, on and around the private property, so we invite you to bring lots of layers for changing weather!
 And be sure to bring good foot wear for the plant walks.

 Dogs are not allowed on the property, so make sure to leave your animal friend at home.
 There will be two outhouses on site for your use.
 Herbal refreshments will be provided and lunch will be available for purchase from Chickadee Wagon Farm Food Truck if you haven't packed food!
 We invite you to bring your own cutlery and travel mugs to help reduce waste.